BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finalized my project.
 Tomorrow I am going to read a [DataQuest style guide](https://www.dataquest.io/blog/data-science-project-style-guide/) to check if I may improve anything.

-**Thoughts:** I am on the verge to publish my project!
+**Thoughts:** I am on the verge tof publishing my project!
 I'd like to have any feedback that may improve my skills (especially writing).